 In 2000, the Literacy Council moved its headquarters to West Lawn and continued to grow.
 Collaborations were made with area businesses and organizations to serve more people.
 The Council opened a computer lab, making it available to the community as a CareerLink Access Point.
 More help was given to the workforce, including workers and employers, through the affiliation with the Pennsylvania Workforce Improvement Network.
 In 2004, the Council was awarded the Pennsylvania Association of Nonprofit Organizations Seal of Excellence for successfully completing the Standards for Excellence certification program.
 Joan M. Breisch, the Council’s second Executive Director, retired in 2009.
 The West Lawn headquarters was renamed the “Joan M. Breisch Adult Learning Center” in honor of her 21 years of service to the Literacy Council.

 2010 and Beyond

-Joan’s grandson, Ryan, was hired as the Council’s third Executive Director, after serving the Council as the ESL Coordinator and Lead Instructor for 17 years.
+In 2010, Ryan Breisch was appointed as the Council’s third Executive Director, after serving the Council as the ESL Coordinator and Lead Instructor for 17 years.
 The Council made further changes to the new tutor orientations, providing orientations on an as-needed basis to provide immediate opportunities for individuals who wish to tutor.
-The Literacy Council expanded collaborations with the Berks County Juvenile Probation Office, the CAN Corporation of America, Wernersville State Hospital, the Reading Public Library, the Muhlenberg Community Library, St. Joseph Regional Health Network, Berks Technical Institute, Trinity Lutheran Church and Epiphany Lutheran Church.
+The Literacy Council expanded collaborations with the Berks County Juvenile Probation Office, the CAN Corporation of America, Wernersville State Hospital, the Reading Public Library, the Muhlenberg School District, Penn State Health St. Joseph, Berks Technical Institute and Trinity Lutheran Church.
 The Literacy Council of Reading-Berks strives to continue its mission of providing services that increase the level of literacy in the community.
 Our vision, as it was in 1968, is to eradicate illiteracy in Berks County!